agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >character.
 For both reasons, it’s important to make connections who
 >are influential and who care about social impact. - [80k hours CC](https://80000hours.org/career-guide/career-capital/)

-Are my connections going to get me jobs in different industries or other industries?
-Are my connections going to inspire me to do good?
-Are my connections influential?, are some of the questions to reflect on while considering each career path.
+'Are my connections going to get me jobs in different industries or other industries?', 'Are my connections going to inspire me to do good?', 'Are my connections influential?', are some of the questions to reflect on while considering each career path.

 > Will this job act as a good signal to future collaborators or